UA-MIS/springais/_bmad-output/consulting-meeting-valent-partner-review.md

 ### The Problem: Internal Job Mobility

-- **Mobility4U Program:** EY has a program to help employees move between roles.
-About 900 employees started new assignments, and 4,100+ are currently on temporary assignments in different roles.
+- **Mobility4U Program:** EY's global program (launched September 2021) that helps employees move between roles.
+Since launch, ~900 employees have started new mobility assignments, and 4,100+ employees are currently on mobility assignments or one-way transfers (cumulative numbers).
 - **Fear of Discovery:** Many employees are afraid to explore internal opportunities because they worry their current manager will find out and it might hurt their current role.
 - **Skills Transfer Across Departments:** Skills from one department can apply to others.
 For example, someone in Audit could move to Tech Risk, or someone in Tax could move to Advisory.

 ### EY's Existing Technology Systems

 - **SuccessFactors:** EY's main HR system that stores employee information, performance reviews, and training records
-- **EY PX360:** A system that combines employee experience data (how employees feel) with operational data (how they perform)
+- **EY PX360:** A system that combines employee experience data (X-data: how employees feel) with operational data (O-data: how they perform) to provide real-time insights
 - **Credly:** A system that issues and verifies digital badges (like certificates) for skills employees have learned
-- **LEAD Framework:** EY's performance management system that was launched in 2018
+- **LEAD Framework:** EY's performance management system (LEAD = Leadership, Engagement, Achievement, Development) launched in 2018 that supports performance development and encourages frequent feedback

 ---